andsens/bootstrap-vz/CONTRIBUTING.md

 * Send a pull request to the `master` branch.

-Please try to be very descriptive about your changes when you write a pull request, stating what it does, why it is needed, what use cases do you think it would be useful, etc. Also, be in mind that if you push a new commit to your pull request, we won't be notified just by this - that will happen only if you make a comment on the issue.
+Please try to be very descriptive about your changes when you write a pull request, stating what it does, why it is needed, what use cases do you think it would be useful, etc. You could as well be asked to rebase your work on the current branch state, so it can be merged cleanly.
+Also, be in mind that if you push a new commit to your pull request, we won't be notified just by this - that will happen only if you make a comment on the issue.

 Be aware that your modifications needs to be properly documented and pushed to the `gh-pages` branch.